 Samra first learned to cycle in 2010 teaching herself by cycling around Hyde Park.
 Following a knee injury a few years later, she was advised to take up regular cycling as part of her recovery.
 She bought her first ever bike in 2014 after deciding to take part in a relay team for a 70 mile challenge called Tour De Salah.
 Samra is now a keen cyclist who commutes around West London by bike, cycling with a local group most weekends or on solo adventures to discover her local area.

-Alongside her role at Cycle Sisters Samra is dedicated humanitarian with over 15 years in the charity sector.
-She is currently working for a Street Support Network, a Manchester-based charity connecting and supporting local people and organisations to tackle homelessness.
-Samra has brought her expertise in fundraising, strategy and communications to the Board of Cycle Sisters advising the team as well as coordinating our Cycle Sisters Hounslow group
+Alongside her role at Cycle Sisters, Samra is a Senior Producer for Arts & Homelessness International, a charity that works to bring positive political change to people, projects and policy in homelessness, through arts and creatively.
+Samra has brought her expertise in fundraising, strategy and communications to the Board of Cycle Sisters advising the team as well as coordinating our Cycle Sisters Hounslow group.

 Zainab is a qualified Chartered Management Accountant (ACMA) with over 10 years of experience spanning across both private and public sector organisations.

-Having recently re-found their love for cycling, Zainab participated in a women’s cycle event which had a number of Cycle Sisters participating.
-Inspired by their stories and the work Cycle Sisters has done to engage and promote cycling to a wider Muslim audience, Zainab joined the Board as the Treasurer.
+Having rediscovered her love for cycling, Zainab participated in a women’s cycle event which had a number of Cycle Sisters participating.
+Inspired by their stories and the work Cycle Sisters has done to engage and promote cycling to a wider Muslim audience, Zainab joined the Board.

 Marketing & Communications Trustee